 Register by June 1 for all three LIT sessions, receive $10 off each session.

-Register more than one child from the same family by June 1, weekly fees reduced by $10 per session per child for the second and every subsequent child attending the same camp session.
+Weekly fees reduced by $10 per session per child for each and every subsequent child from the same family attending the same camp session.

 DISCOVER WHY EVERYBODY'S INVITED!

 At the Y, we believe all kids should have the opportunity to discover who they are and what they can achieve through programs like camp.
 That’s why we are committed to serving everyone, regardless of ability to pay.
 Financial assistance is available, using a sliding scale based on household income.
 No one is turned away, so please ask!
 We also accept Aspire and other State subsidies and vouchers.
 For more information, please click here.

 It is only through the generous support of individuals, businesses, and organizations in our community that we are able to provide this need-based financial assistance.
 Because of their generosity, the YMCA of Southern Maine provided more than $1.2 million in financial assistance and program support to children last year, giving more children access to summer camp and other youth development programs that nurture their potential.